iqlusioninc/usbarmory.rs/firmware/usbarmory/README.md

 ```

 ## Running on QEMU

+> NOTE: QEMU examples are currently broken (they need a different pre-main
+> initialization routine)

 The examples whose name is prefixed with `qemu-` are meant to be run on QEMU and
 not on hardware.
 To run these example use the following QEMU command: